dabeaz/ranet/README.md

 own amusement.
 It is also my first non-trivial Janet program.
 Use at your own risk.

-Caution:  I had to add a new C-API function (net/ready) to poll the status of a stream.
-This code will not work unless you use the patched version of Janet at https://github.com/dabeaz/janet.
+Caution:  This code will not work unless you're working from the latest master branch of the Janet GitHub repo.

 ## How to use